 The UL BW subfield of the EHT variant Common Info field along with the UL BW Extension subfield of the Special User Info field indicates the bandwidth in the U-SIG field of the EHT TB PPDU and is defined in Table 9-50a (UL Bandwidth Extension subfield encoding).

-NOTE— 80+80 MHz is not applicable to EHT TB PPDU(#17431).
+NOTE— 80+80 MHz is not defined for an EHT TB PPDU (see 36.1 (Introduction)) (#17431).

 Move the 12th paragraph and Table 9-48 (GI And HE/EHT-LTF Type subfield encoding) of subclause 9.3.1.22.1 as the 13th paragraph and the following table of this child subclause and change as follows: